apache/pulsar/site2/docs/sql-deployment-configurations.md

 # name of the connector to be displayed in the catalog
 connector.name=pulsar

-# the url of Pulsar broker service
+# the URL of Pulsar broker service
 pulsar.web-service-url=http://localhost:8080

-# the url of Pulsar broker binary service
+# the URL of Pulsar broker binary service
 pulsar.broker-binary-service-url=pulsar://localhost:6650

-# the url of Zookeeper cluster
+# the URL of Zookeeper cluster
 pulsar.zookeeper-uri=localhost:2181

 # minimum number of entries to read at a single time